How Do I Apply?

-These essays tend to be in response to a vaguely worded question about your values, your interests or your most significant experiences, and while the whole thing may seem a bit pretentious, its value should NOT be underestimated.
+These essays tend to be in response to a vaguely worded question about your values, your interests or your most significant experiences and while the whole thing may seem a bit pretentious, its importance should NOT be underestimated.

 In your essay, make sure you reveal things that are unique, interesting and informative about yourself.
 Pick something you’re interested in – the essay will read much better if you have some conviction when you’re writing it.

-Be aware - this is an important part of your application so think about it carefully and bring out your best writing skills.
+Be aware - this is a key part of your application so think about it carefully and bring out your best writing skills.
 (And make sure other people read it through for typos, grammar and other suggestions before you send it off.)